Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Tools for nonconvex optimization

 Recall when $\varepsilon =0$, we are at a stationary point and satisfy first-order optimality conditions.
-In our convergence analysis, we will also use the following differential characterization of $\weakcnx$-weakly convex functions, which generalize classical properties of convex functions.
-A proof follows directly from Theorem~12.17 of \cite{rock_wets} by taking into account that $f$ is $\rho$-weakly convex if and only if $f+\frac{\rho}{2}{\|\cdot\|^2}$ is convex. \begin{theorem}[Differential characterization of $\weakcnx$-weakly convex functions] { \\ } For any lower-semicontinuous function $f\colon\R^p\to\oR$, the following properties are equivalent: \begin{enumerate} \item $f$ is $\weakcnx$-weakly convex. \item For all $x,y$ in~$\R^p$ and $v$ in $\partial f(x)$, we have
+For functions that are nonconvex, first-order methods search for points with small subgradients, which does not necessarily imply small function values, in contrast to convex functions where the two criteria are much closer related.
+In our convergence analysis, we will use the following differential characterization of $\weakcnx$-weakly convex functions, which generalize classical properties of convex functions. \begin{theorem}[Differential characterization of $\weakcnx$-weakly convex functions] { \\ } For any lower-semicontinuous function $f\colon\R^p\to\oR$, the following properties are equivalent: \begin{enumerate} \item $f$ is $\weakcnx$-weakly convex. \item The inequality